zzz5y/MagicDriveDiT/README.md

 ## News

+- [2024/12/07] Stage-3 checkpoint and nuScenes metadata for training & inference release!
-- [2024/12/03] Train & inference code Release!
+- [2024/12/03] Train & inference code release!
 We will update links in readme later.
 - [2024/11/22] Paper and project page released!
 Check https://gaoruiyuan.com/magicdrivedit/

 ## TODO

 - [x] train & inference code
-- [ ] pretrained weight for stage 3 & metadata for nuScenes (soon)
+- [x] pretrained weight for stage 3 & metadata for nuScenes
-- [ ] pretrained weight for stage 1 & 2 (will be released a bit later)
+- [ ] pretrained weight for stage 1 & 2 (will be released later)

 ## Getting Started